Eirik0/sapling-migration-simulation/README.md

 *blockchain.csv:*

->This csv file has four columns: "block_height", "input", "output", and "amount".
+>This csv file has four columns: "block_height", "txid", "inputs", "outputs".

 >This file is a simplification of the information stored on the block chain.
-"input" and "output" represent transaction ids and are formatted in a way such that we can figure out the type of transaction, and which user the amounts belongs to.
-In the actual Zcash block chain, some of this information is obfuscated, but for the sake of the validating the migration strategy in this simulation, it is designed to not hide any information.
+"inputs" and "outputs" can be either transparent, sprout, or sapling.
+This differs from the actual Zcash blockchain where each of these types are stored separately.

 *user\_balance\_\*.csv:*